Stonehenge: Interesting and Mysterious Facts.

 Britain from the Air - Stonehenge

 This incredible monument was created very symbolically and systematically on the basis of the movements of the sun and other celestial bodies.
 Systematically arranged its stones with unique circular formations.
-The 4000-Year-old monument is still a mysterious challenge to present engineers of its versatility.
+The 4000-Year-old monument is still a mysterious challenge to present engineers especially of its versatility.

-Hampi: Living Heritage of India’s Golden Era.
+Related Article: Hampi: Living Heritage of India’s Golden Era.

-1. Age and Construction:
+1. Age and Construction

-Stonehenge was not built in one stretch.
-This was built and developed in multiple stages over a span of about 1,500 years of a long history in between 3000 BCE to 2000 BCE in the early bronze age.
-This Stonehenge is a perfect example of the early Henge monument.
-The whole construction started with a unique stone with a concentric circular ditch and earthwork bank in the late Neolithic period.
-The iconic standing stones, known as “megaliths”, discovered through carbon dating by Willard Libby contained major 2 types, including the massive sarsen stones and the smaller bluestones.
+The iconic standing stones, known as “megaliths”, discovered through carbon dating by Willard Libby.
+Stones contained major 2 types, including the massive sarsen stones and the smaller bluestones.
 The interesting thing is no one knows exact who built this marvelous historical site.
 But some believed that People of Neolithic period (DNA Extracted in this sites during excavation) are built this stones and some argue that Windmill Hill (distinctive) groups are built this large stone circle.

-2. Stonehenge Components:
+2. Stonehenge Components

 What we know about Stonehenge – DW – 09/01/2020

-3. Purpose and Function:
+3. Purpose and Function

 What is so special about Stonehenge? - Quora